rurban/libu8ident/README.md

 checked.

 With CRoaring some boolean bitset queries can be optimized.
-So far only the confusables codepoints lookups, not yet the `allowed_id_list` lookup.
+So far only the confusables codepoints lookups, not yet the `allowed_id_list` and maybe_normalize lookups.

 TODO